Conelike radiant structures: Euler manifolds and equiaffine radiant structures

 It follows from the definition that if $(\nabla, \rad)$ and $(\nablap, \rad^{\prm})$ are radiant structures on $M$ and $M^{\prm}$ then $(D, \rad \oplus \rad^{\prm})$ is a radiant structure on $M \times M^{\prm}$.
 Similarly, it is straightforward to check that if $(\Psi, \rad)$ and $(\Psi^{\prm}, \rad^{\prm})$ are Euler structures on $M$ and $M^{\prm}$ respectively, then $(\pi^{\ast}(\Psi)\wedge (\pi^{\prime})^{\ast}(\Psi^{\prm}), \rad \oplus \rad^{\prm})$ is an Euler structure on $M \times M^{\prm}$, where $\pi$ and $\pi^{\prm}$ are the projections from $M \times M^{\prm}$ onto its factors.
 Likewise, if $(\nabla, \rad, \Psi)$ and $(\nablap, \rad^{\prm}, \Psi^{\prm})$ are equiaffine radiant structures on $M$ and $M^{\prm}$, then $(D, \rad \oplus \rad^{\prm}, \pi^{\ast}(\Psi)\wedge (\pi^{\prime})^{\ast}(\Psi^{\prm}))$ is an equiaffine radiant structure on $M \times M^{\prm}$.

-Since the curvature of the product connection is the sum of the curvatures of the component connections, these constructions preserve the subclasses of the radiant, Euler, or equiaffine radiant structures for which the connection is flat or Ricci flat. \end{example}
+Since the curvature of the product connection is the sum of the curvatures of the component connections, these constructions preserve the subclasses of the radiant, Euler, or equiaffine radiant structures for which the connection is flat or Ricci-flat. \end{example}

 \begin{example} Let $\ste$ be an $n$-dimensional real vector space.
 The affine structure determined by the vector space structure on $\ste$ determines a torsion-free affine connection $\nabla$ on $\ste$ such that if $\{e_{1}, \dots, e_{n}\}$ is a basis of $\ste$ and $x = \sum_{i = 1}^{n}x^{i}e_{i}$ are the corresponding coordinates on $\ste$, then $dx^{1}, \dots, dx^{n}$ is a $\nabla$-parallel coframe.
 Coordinates $x^{1}, \dots, x^{n}$ with this property are \emph{affine coordinates} on $\ste$.
 In this case the volume form $\Psi = dx^{1}\wedge \dots \wedge dx^{n}$ is $\nabla$-parallel and any $\nabla$-parallel volume form is a constant multiple of $\Psi$.
 In any choice of affine coordinates the vector field $\rad$ generated by the flow $\tau_{t}(p) = e^{t}p$ by dilations around the origin has the form $\rad = \sum_{i = 1}^{n}x^{i}\pzi$, so is Euler-like.
 Since $\lie_{\rad}\Psi = n\Psi$, $\rad$ is an Euler vector field.
 With $\Psi$ it constitutes the \emph{standard} Euler structure on $\ste$, and with $\nabla$ constitutes the \emph{standard} radiant structure on $\ste$.
 All these structures together constitute the \emph{standard} equiaffine radiant structure $(\ste, \nabla, \rad, \Psi)$.
 The automorphisms of the radiant structure $(\ste, \nabla, \rad)$ are $GL(\ste) = GL(n, \rea)$.
 The following stronger result is true, because a diffeomorphism of $\ste$ that preserves $\rad$ necessarily preserves $\nabla$.